Skip To Content

 • The internship uses an online learning platform for all coursework and synchronous learning sessions.
 Applicants are expected to have competence with basic technology including Microsoft Office programs and internet navigation.

-Applicants to Cedar Crest College’s Dietetic Internship must complete all application materials including the computer matching process.
-The application materials can be found on Cedar Crest College’s web site https://www.cedarcrest.edu/di
+Applicants to Cedar Crest College’s Dietetic Internship must complete all application materials including the DICAS application (described below).
+Learn more about the application materials and process on Cedar Crest College’s web site https://www.cedarcrest.edu/di

-Once matched to Cedar Crest College’s DI, students must meet all admission criteria including health and medical clearances and a criminal background search.
+Once accepted to the DI, students must meet all admission criteria including health and medical clearances and a criminal background search.
 Interns will be required to obtain a ServSafe Manager certification (or be certified with an equivalent food and safety sanitation certification based on his/her supervised practice state) prior to starting rotations.

 Dietetic Internship Centralized Application System (DICAS)

 The Cedar Crest College Dietetic Internship uses the online centralized internship application (DICAS) which can be accessed at https://portal.dicas.org; e-mail .
 Fees are required for each DICAS application.
-The completed application packet must be submitted to DICAS by the February deadline for the April match notification.
-(Date TBA by the Academy of Nutrition and Dietetics)
+The completed application packet must be submitted to DICAS by the February 1st..
+Accepted applicants will be notified by March 1st.
+Applicants must accept their position within the program by March 15th

 How to Submit the Application